stevenkoenig/git-novice-topdown/_episodes/04-changes.md

 ~~~
 {: .bash}

-Type the text below into the `ingredients.txt` file:
+Type the line below into the `ingredients.txt` file:

 ~~~
 4 avocados
-1/2 onion
-cilantro
 salt
-pepper
 ~~~
 {: .output}

-`ingredients.txt` now contains several lines, which we can see by running:
+`ingredients.txt` now contains two lines, which we can see by running:

 ~~~
 $ ls